 - No shaking.
 See above.

-For these winter cocktail recipes, I looped in my friends Charlie Habegger (who’s a specialty coffee professional; he was very amused/frustrated by the rules) to help build the drinks and Melissa Ryan of Marble Rye Photography to photograph us making them (she’s a kick ass food photographer in addition to being an APW sponsor) and to do some QC tasting.
+For these winter cocktail recipes, I looped in my friends Charlie Habegger (who’s a specialty coffee professional; he was very amused/frustrated by the rules) to help build the drinks and Melissa Ryan of Marble Rye Photography to photograph us making them and to do some QC tasting.
 So with that, let’s get started.
 Because I’m pretty excited about these drinks.

 The Lion’s Tail is a bourbon lover’s cocktail, and I’m pretty sure it’s going to be my jam for the next few months.
 (I gave the recipe to a bartender the other night while out with friends.
 Everyone, including the bartender, agreed it was excellent.)
 Allspice dram is somewhat of a specialty ingredient that you may not already have on your bar, but you can actually pick it up pretty easily if you have a well-stocked liquor store nearby (I got mine at BevMo).
 Plus it tastes like Christmas, in the most non-gross way possible.
 Lion’s Tails are traditionally shaken and then served up, but it turns out they’re also great on the rocks, and the best thing about this cocktail is that it batches out beautifully—you can mix the entire thing into a punch bowl or drink dispenser the night before and then serve it on the rocks when needed.
 Drink carefully, because these suckers are strong.

 - Mix together: one part allspice dram, one part lime juice, one part simple syrup, six parts bourbon.